Scroll to content

 Playdough is brilliant for building muscle strength that is needed for pencil grip and letter formation.
 It is easy to make and can be used in many ways: try rolling it into lengths and use these to form letters or numbers.
 Or write words using sounds and use the playdough as 'sound buttons' to press as they say each sound.

-First Day of the Spring Term Monday 6th January 2025
+First Day of the Autumn Term for all pupils Wednesday 3rd of September 2025

 Contact Mrs Marshall